mateusz-kloch/skills/README.md

 # SKILLS

 ## A platform to share knowledge!
-This platform consists both Django app and API service.
+This blog platform consists both Django app and API service.

 ### Repository layout:
 ```